tardate/LittleArduinoProjects/Electronics101/TransistorCurveTracer/README.md

 ### Stairstep Generator

 I tried a few opamps in the circuit, but I settled on the TL074 as the best of the lot I have available.
-It's not rail-to-rail, so I loose about a volt of the top of the output.
+It's not rail-to-rail, so I lose about a volt of the top of the output.

 Here's a scope trace of the basic stairstep generator

 * CH1 reset oscillator output
-* CH2 clock signal form the 555
+* CH2 clock signal from the 555
 * CH3 stairstep output

 ![stairstep](./assets/stairstep.gif?raw=true)